victorfeijo/GifCreator/README.md

 # GifCreator
 **Support for .jpg / .png / .jpeg**

-For use this application open a terminal and type:
+To use this application open a terminal and type:

 ```
 ./GifCreator --in ImagesDirectory --out FileName.gif --delay HundredthSeconds